 Illustrated by Bianca Maria Costa Barbè

-Having spent an eternity trudging the slow path, Me finally has the chance to enjoy the luxury of a time-traveler, returning to eras that she has already lived through with a new perspective.
+Having spent an eternity trudging the slow path, Me finally has the chance to enjoy the luxury of a time-traveller, returning to eras that she has already lived through with a new perspective.
 Clara’s boundless enthusiasm is infectious, as she – in the footsteps of the Doctor – offers her friend the whole of history to experience at their leisure like a selection of delectable chocolates to sample.
 But when you’ve suffered the harsh reality of war, plague, famine, the very bile of life and the worst extremes of human cruelty, can you ever see history as anything else?

 For Clara, there are a number of uncomfortable truths she has yet to face.
 In her time on Doctor Who, for all her faults, the show never condemned her nor deemed her less worthy because of them; a beautiful, empowering statement that you can be profoundly imperfect and still deserving of love, support and acceptance.
 But this does mean that there remain a lot of things that Clara hasn’t really had to confront; about herself, her new condition, and her vision of the world.
 To that end, this is an episode that tries to get under her skin.
-It starts off quite fun and light, but ends in very different place – one could say it’s a tale of Clara attempting to enjoy a nice, basic ‘Gareth Roberts’ historical and the narrative collapsing under her own issues.
+It starts off quite fun and light, but ends in a very different place – one could say it’s a tale of Clara attempting to enjoy a nice, basic Doctor Who historical and the narrative collapsing under her own issues.

 Peter Capaldi once said that Doctor Who is, at its heart, about death, and this story certainly doesn’t prove him wrong.
 The bell tolls, the clock ticks, the sand trickles through the hourglass.
 Time runs out for us all, even the time travellers…